-In fiscal 2009, we expect to spend approximately \$9 million on capital expenditures.
-Capital spending through the twenty-six weeks ended July 4, 2009 totaled \$3.8 million, on track with our full year plans.
+In fiscal 2009, we expect to spend approximately \$8 million on capital expenditures.
+Capital spending through the thirty-nine weeks ended October 3, 2009 totaled \$6.7 million, on track with our full year plans.
 Capital spending in fiscal 2009 is primarily for the continued installation and upgrades of central office information technology systems, continued investment in trademarks and intangible assets, the opening of one new store, relocation of one store and the cost to reformat certain Friends 2B Made locations to Build-A-Bear Workshop space.
 In fiscal 2008, the average investment per new store in North America, which includes leasehold improvements, fixtures, equipment and inventory, was approximately \$0.4 million.

 We believe that cash generated from operations and borrowings under our credit agreement will be sufficient to fund our working capital and other cash flow requirements for at least the next 12 months.
-We intend to renew or replace our credit agreement which was originally entered into in 2000 and has been extended annually since then and currently expires on December 31, 2009.
-Current capital market conditions could affect the renewal or replacement of our credit agreement.
+Our credit agreement expires on December 31, 2011.

 On March 10, 2008, we announced an expanded share repurchase program.
 On March 3, 2009, we announced an additional twelve month extension of this share repurchase program.
 We currently have the ability to purchase up to \$50 million of our common stock in the open market (including through 10b5-1 trading plans), through privately negotiated transactions, or through an accelerated repurchase transaction.
 The primary source of funding for the program is expected to be cash on hand.
 The timing and amount of share repurchases, if any, will depend on price, market conditions, applicable regulatory requirements, and other factors.
 The program authorizes the Company to repurchase shares over the next 12 months, does not require us to repurchase any specific number of shares, and may be modified, suspended or terminated at any time without prior notice.
 Shares repurchased under the program will be subsequently retired.
-As of August 7, 2009, approximately 1.9 million shares at an average price of \$10.21 per share have been repurchased under this program for an aggregate amount of \$19.0 million.
+We did not repurchase any shares in the thirteen or thirty-nine weeks ended October 3, 2009.
+As of November 9, 2009, approximately 1.9 million shares have been repurchased under this program for an aggregate amount of \$19.0 million at an average price of \$10.21 per share.